noraj/OSCP-Exam-Report-Template-Markdown/FAQ.md

 There are two solutions:

-1. Put it in markdown code
+1. Put it in Markdown code
 2. Escape it

 ### Solution n°1: Markdown code